Kajal4414/dotfiles/README.md

 ## Adjusting Screen Contrast with `xgamma` and `xrandr`

 Adjust the screen contrast using the `xgamma` and `xrandr` commands.
-For more detailed information, you can refer to [this Ask Ubuntu thread](https://askubuntu.com/questions/91195/how-do-i-adjust-the-screen-contrast).
+For more detailed information, you can refer to this [ask Ubuntu](https://askubuntu.com/questions/91195/how-do-i-adjust-the-screen-contrast) thread.

 - Using `xgamma`: